Inkdpixels/log-fancy/README.md

 * It exits the process with code `1` which identifies the Node process as crashed.

 All methods act like the native console API and take as many arguments as you like.

+## Browser API
+The logger API in the browser is aligned to the Node API, but only uses the `console` API to save some bytes down the wire.

 ## Code style
 Please make sure that you adhere to the code style which is based upon [xo](https://github.com/sindresorhus/eslint-config-xo).